PBGUX/pb-design-system/README.md

 #PB Design System Package

-This repo is for distribution of the Design System.
-This package simplifies installing and maintaining your app's use of the Design System.
+This package simplifies installing and maintaining your app's use of the PB Design System.

 Please file any issues against the main [Design System repo](https://github.com/PBGUX/designsystem-3/tree/master).